 Frank’s has 40+ years of experience in designing clinical trials in all therapeutic areas across pharmaceutical, vaccines, and consumer products.
-His experience in running clinical operations, various clinical research functions, clinical safety as well as 20+ years leading biostatistics and epidemiology functions has given him a diverse and in-depth view of many aspects of clinical research covering hundreds of development programs.
-In addition to a long history of interaction with regulatory agencies in the US, Canada, Europe and Japan on development projects, Frank served on three expert working groups (E1, E9, E10), for the International Conference on Harmonization (ICH) and has personally presented at FDA advisory committee meetings.
-He is a Fellow and past president of the Society for Clinical Trials and a Fellow of the American Statistical Association.
-This background and experience gives him the ability to design an individual trial, a group of trials, or an entire development program.
+His experience in running clinical operations, various clinical research functions, clinical safety as well as 30+ years leading biostatistics and epidemiology functions has given him a diverse and in-depth view of many aspects of clinical research covering hundreds of development programs.
+In addition to a long history of interaction with regulatory agencies in the US, Canada, Europe and Japan on development projects, Frank served on three expert working groups (E1, E9, E10), for the International Conference on Harmonization (ICH) and has personally presented at FDA and EMA advisory committee meetings.
+He is a Fellow and past president of the Society for Clinical Trials and a Fellow of the American Statistical Association and the Royal Statistical Society.
+This background and experience give him the ability to design an individual trial, a group of trials, or an entire development program.

 Frank has been a leader in the scientific community in promoting data disclosure and transparency in clinical research.
-He has published and presented extensively on the subject and been an advisor on transparency strategies to WHO, NIH, PCORI, Harvard’s Multiregional Clinical Trials Center, and other government agencies and is currently involved in 3 collaborative efforts on data sharing.
 His experience has spanned protocol registration, results disclosure, and sharing of individual patient data.
-He was a pivotal figure in the design and launch of what is now www.clinicalstudydatarequest.com, one of the largest and earliest patient data sharing sites in the world.
+Frank has published and presented extensively on the subject and been an advisor on transparency strategies to WHO, NIH, PCORI, Harvard’s Multiregional Clinical Trials Center, and other government agencies and is currently involved in 3 collaborative efforts on data sharing.
+He was a pivotal figure in the design and launch of what is now www.clinicalstudydatarequest.com, the Principal Investigator of the SOAR open science platform at Duke, and Senior Advisor to Vivli the world’s largest data sharing platform.
 Frank has extensive knowledge of international regulations and professional guidelines affecting data sharing.
-He can help your institution develop policies and guidelines on clinical data disclosure and transparency and to develop a program to make relevant information available to patents and health care providers that will meet the expectations of regulatory agencies and professional organizations.
+He can help your institution develop policies and guidelines on clinical data disclosure and transparency and to develop a program to make relevant information available to patents and health care providers that will meet the expectations of patients, regulatory agencies and professional organizations.

-Frank has been publishing on data monitoring issues for more than 25 years and, for more than 15 years, was responsible for overseeing the creation of hundreds of data monitoring committees in his time at GlaxoSmithKline.
+Frank has been publishing on data monitoring issues for more than 25 years and for more than 15 years was responsible for overseeing the creation hundreds of data monitoring committees in his time at GlaxoSmithKline.
 In addition, as head of the safety department, he was the point person for all communications with these committees.
-Now as a member of academia, he serves on several independent data monitoring committees and is helping to develop a training program for data monitoring committees and training of new committee members as a member of Duke Clinical Research Institute.
+Now as a member of academia, he has served on 30+ DMC’s and currently serves on numerous independent data monitoring committees.
+Frank is helping to develop a training program for data monitoring committees and training of new committee members as a member of Duke Clinical Research Institute.
 Frank can help organize and serve on an independent data monitoring committee for an individual clinical trial or a series of trials within a research program.